intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-graphene/kubernetes/README.md

 # Trusted Realtime ML for Kubernetes

-## Deploy the Intel SGX Device Plugin for Kubenetes
+## Deploy the Intel SGX Device Plugin for Kubernetes

 Please refer to the document [here][devicePluginK8sQuickStart].